Loading…

 Planning tip

-When to go, October to March; the tank's reflections are best in calm, clear conditions.
+Best Time to Visit, October to March; the tank's reflections are best in calm, clear conditions.

 Getting there, About 45 minutes from Lahore, near Sheikhupura.